omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

         for each specification before it. otherwise you will get a reverse match not found on the template link.
   - see workout instance get_absolute_url for example
   - if using function based views, the argument must also be passed in the view function
-    - see profile view as example
+    - see profilpythone view as example
     - class based views take this into account with the models get_aboslute_url
 - need to pass date as filter in template to display local time: somedate|date:"format" instead of somedate.date
 - Date.objects.filter(dates_to_be_completed=instance, date_completed__gte=now).earliest('date_completed')